miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Sometimes the sarcophagus will already be stored in the warehouse.
 Occasionally you may not be able to throw the grenade from Nines.
 Sometimes you can hear rain sounds although it not actually rains.
-If the passive discipline timer is not working wait for cutscene.
-Game may crash in cutscenes if you are Obfuscated, so turn it off.
+If you pull out weapons after a taxi ride right-click on the map.
+Sometimes entities will vanish being out of sight in third person.
 Enemy death can open doors and give items, disciplines usage not.
 If LaCroix ignores a delivered sarcophagus set G.Story_State = 60.
 Don't feed on quest NPCs and attack them to break feeding trance.
 If game crashes when entering certain levels drop inventory items.
 Sometimes unknown occult items identify only after level changes.
+Visible colorful brushes means you continued an incompatible save.

 Open Technical Issues:
 ----------------------
-On start crashes copy all dlls from bin folder to the main folder.
+When you get a SweetFX "d3d11" error rename dxgi.dll to d3d11.dll.
 To get rid off the bik intro movies just rename the media folder.
-In case of "no precache" error crashes try alternate vampire.dlls.
+Append -dxlevel 80(90) -window(fullscreen) to shortcut on crashes.
 On crashes of multi cores set process priority low or add -32bit.
-Append -dxlevel 80(90) -window(fullscreen) to shortcut on crashes.
+To get the right casting hands you need to restart Bloodlines.exe.
 If the mouse is missing from the menus, disable trail in windows.
 Use console from the menu only or type "chareditor" if it freezes.
 If you can't find old saved games, check your antivirus programs.